 |either org deletes the relationship||deleted||deleted|

-Adding business partner to consignment or transport equipment
+Adding a business partner to a shipment, consignment, or transport equipment

 Once a business partner relationship is complete, the party identifier that was used for the organization (or the system generated party identifier) can be specified as the partyRef on the partyAdded APIs POST .../shipments/partyAdded - Shipment party added, POST .../consignments/partyAdded - Consignment visibility added (E001) and POST .../transportEquipment/partyAdded - Transport equipment visibility added (E550).
 We will show this step near the end of the example below.

 In this example we will have two organizations.
 Organization1 will be a transport service buyer (shipper) and organization2 will be a transport service provider (ocean carrier).
 The shipper will search for an ocean carrier, request a partnership and add a party identifier for the carrier.
 The carrier will accept the request and add a party identifier for the shipper.
 The carrier will use the party identifier that they specified for the shipper to add the shipper to a consignment.

 The same function using the POST .../partners API is shown below.
-Notice that the code parameter is the party identifier that can be used as the partyRef on the partyAdded APIs to add the party to a trade object (consignment or transport equipment).
+Notice that the code parameter is the party identifier that can be used as the partyRef on the partyAdded APIs to add the party to a trade object (shipment, consignment, or transport equipment).

 In our case, the carrier has set the option within organizational management to auto approve, so the business partnership request from the shipper is established and displayed in the Active section.
 If the carrier did not have auto approve set, then we would see pending requests for the carrier within the business partner UI and we could click Accept.
 The corresponding API is PATCH .../partners and as the carrier, we would set the status as "accepted".

 The carrier can add a party identifier for the shipper, and this party identifier can then be used as the partyRef for the partyAdded API to add the shipper to a consignment.
 Notice there is a Reference Added column that indicates if there is already an existing party identifier.
-In the second image below, that there is also a system generated party identifier and it can be used as the partyRef for the partyAdded API.
-We find the shipper in the active business partners section and click edit to add one or more party identifiers and then click Save Identifiers.
+In the second image below, there is also a system generated party identifier and it can be used as the partyRef for the partyAdded API.
+We find the shipper in the active business partners section and click edit to add or edit one or more party identifiers and then click Save Identifiers.